psenger/react-progress-bar/README.md

 ## Requirements

-  :bug: Must read data from the endpoint.
+* Must read data from the endpoint.
-  :bug: Multiple bars.
+* Multiple bars.
-  :bug: One set of controls that can control each bar on the fly.
+* One set of controls that can control each bar on the fly.
-  :bug: Can't go under 0.
+* Can't go under 0.
-  :bug: Can go over 100%, but limit the bar itself and change its colour.
+* Can go over 100%, but limit the bar itself and change its colour.
-  :bug: Display usage amount as a percentage, centered on each bar.
+* Display usage amount as a percentage, centered on each bar.
-  :bug: Write tests for your code (hint: TDD strongly preferred).
+* Write tests for your code (hint: TDD strongly preferred).
-  :bug: Implement a responsive solution: testing it on mobile, tablet, etc. Getting it working nicely.
+* Implement a responsive solution: testing it on mobile, tablet, etc. Getting it working nicely.
-  :bug: Animate the bar change, make sure it works well when you tap buttons quickly.
+* Animate the bar change, make sure it works well when you tap buttons quickly.
-  :bug: Version control.
+* Version control.
-  :bug: Setting it up as a project.
+* Setting it up as a project.
-  :bug: Setting up some automated tools.
+* Setting up some automated tools.
-  :bug: Linting, code quality, etc.
+* Linting, code quality, etc.
-  :bug: Comment code.
+* Comment code.

 ## Developer Notes